xinwenfu/VChat_CFG/README.md

 > [!NOTE]
 > You can see the C code (and comments) preceded by their associated assembly.
 It is clear CFG is not enabled as `ex.x();` compiled directly to a call instruction `call        dword ptr [ebp-4]`

-5. Click Step and observe we successfully entered into *good_func* at the entrypoint, a full demonstration of this is shown below:
+5. Click Step and observe we successfully entered into *good_func* at the entrypoint.
+A full demonstration of this is shown below:

     https://github.com/DaintyJet/VChat_CFG/assets/60448620/92da4063-82ac-456a-8239-1adbcb0db781